-The GNI-r3 rotator controller supports one rotor.
-It is designed for rotators of the type "RAU", "RAK" and similar (with a pulse every 1 degree).
-The rotation of the antenna is possible with a resolution of 1 degree in the range of 0-360 degrees with some reserve in each direction.
-The default value of the reserve is 180 degrees, in this case the rotation is from -180 to +540 degrees.
-The lower and upper limits of rotation can be changed in the source code of the program in Arduino (parameters AZ_MIN and AZ_MAX).
+The controller GNI-r4 supports one rotor.
+It is designed for rotors such as "RAU", "RAK" and similar.
+Antenna rotation is possible with a resolution of 1 degree in the range of 0-360 degrees with a reserve in each direction.
+The default value of the reserve is 180 degrees, and in this case the rotation is from -180 to +540 degrees.
+The upper and lower rotation limits (software switches) can be changed in MENU.